February 2, 2015 | accident benefits Claims

 While you may have two years to file your claim, it’s ill-advised to procrastinate.
 As soon as practicable, speak to a lawyer to review your legal options.
 One of the reasons to get started is that it’s important to preserve evidence as soon as possible.

 Also, collecting information, consulting witnesses, and filing paperwork takes a certain amount of time.
-If you wait until the last moment to take your case to a lawyer, the case might have to be rushed and you don’t want a harried, ill-prepared case.
+If you wait until the last moment to take your case to a lawyer, the case might have to be rushed, and you don’t want a harried, ill-prepared case.

-Note that failing to file a claim in time will be bar to your right to file a claim or lawsuit to collect compensation.
+Note that failing to file a claim in time will be a bar to your right to file a claim or lawsuit to collect compensation.
 If you pursue your claim as early as possible, you can avoid inadvertently overstepping the time limit.

 Contact Our Personal Injury Lawyers For A Free Consultation

 At Preszler Injury Lawyers, our lawyers have assisted thousands of Ontarians with their accident claims since 1959.
 Since our firm’s inception, we have now grown to a national law firm with offices across the country.
-If you or a loved one need legal assistance from a personal injury lawyer regarding your possible claim, contact our law firm today for a free initial consultation with a member of our legal team.
-During this consultation our team will go over the following:
+If you or a loved one needs legal assistance from a personal injury lawyer regarding your possible claim, contact our law firm today for a free initial consultation with a member of our legal team.
+During this consultation, our team will go over the following:

 - Reviewing your case.